Deimos-1877/WebpageMonitor/README.md

     Less secure access must be enabled in the security settings of the account.
 It is recommended to create a new account for this.

 The password to the email to send the alert from.
-    The password to the GMAIl account.
+    The password to the GMAIL account.

 Delay time.
     The delay time between consecutive checks.
 Enter this as an intiger, seconds.
 Please remember that quick checks may be mistaken for a Denial Of Service Attack.